Classroom for educators

 Introduction Plan: Building a retrieval routine is a three step process.

-Build the routine - slow retrieval (overt or written responses🖊.
-Few cards, small decks, high repetitions).
+Learning: Build the routine - slow retrieval (overt or written responses🖊.
+Few cards, small decks, high repetitions, high success rates, feedback).

-Fast & faster retrieval - (overt or written responses 🖊.
-More cards, larger decks, fewer repetitions).
+Re-Learning: Fast & faster retrieval - (overt or written responses 🖊.
+More cards, larger decks, fewer repetitions, high success rates, feedback).

 Fast: Use the card prompt to frame your response. - combining the card prompts